 You might be just starting out and not have many customers yet.
 Thus you won’t have any of this intricate data that the pixel is pulling.
 Not to worry – you’ll select impressions, and you can run your awareness ecommerce Facebook ads accordingly.

 Step 4: Setup Up-sell and Cross-sell Campaigns

 In addition to targeting people, you can also create campaigns to cross-sell and upsell your current customers.
 With dynamic ads, you can automatically trigger upsell and cross-sell campaigns to people who have converted on your website.

 These campaigns can be a great way to increase the lifetime value of your customer base.
 It’ll show them relevant ads on their feed or in their audience network when they’re browsing through Google, based on their purchase or browsing behavior on your website.

-For your cross-sell campaigns, you can offer a complementary product or service based on someone’s browser history or purchase behavior.
-For example, if someone viewed and purchased green t-shirts on your website, you can cross-sell complementary socks or shoes.
+For your cross-sell campaigns, you can offer a complimentary product or service based on someone’s browser history or purchase behavior.
+For example, if someone viewed and purchased green t-shirts on your website, you can cross-sell complimentary socks or shoes.